SpongePowered/SpongeDocs/source/plugin/economy/using.rst

 Loading the EconomyService
 ==========================

-In order to utilize the Economy API, you must first load the :javadoc:`EconomyService` class:
+In order to utilize the Economy API, you must first load the :javadoc:`EconomyService` class using the :javadoc:`ServiceManager`.

-#.
-Listen to the :javadoc:`ChangeServiceProviderEvent` in order to grab an instance of the EconomyService when it is
-   registered.

-#.
-When the event is fired, check if the service added was the ``EconomyService``.
-If this is ``true``, you'll assign
-   it to a variable for later access to the Economy API.

 .. warning::
   Please note that you need to pay attention to different ``game states`` while the server is starting, stopping or